lpsmodsimteam/2022HPCSummer/README.md

 Are these metrics for use in a production system or in simulation?
 In simulation.

-# intended and actual results
+# Intended and actual results

 Intended goal: Can we measure the existance of deadlock (or livelock, or other known problems) in a simulation of a distributed system?